The Conflicting Educations Of Sam Schimmel

 "In a lot of ways, Sam is a unicorn," says Stacie Cone, an adviser at Sam's school who has worked with him throughout high school.
 "There's no one like him.
 And that's really cool.
 Everyone loves a unicorn."

 "But," she continues, "the thing about unicorns is, there's only one.
-I think it's a lonely, in a lot of ways, to be different."
+I think it's lonely, in a lot of ways, to be different."

 Lingering trauma